hummingbird-project/hummingbird-examples/todos-dynamodb/README.md

 A todo consists of a title, order number, url to link to edit/get/delete that todo and whether that todo is complete or not.

-This example does not create the DynamoDB table it uses, so you should go into the AWS console before running it and create a table with the name "hummingbird-todos", with primary key set to "id" and type string.
+This example does not create the DynamoDB table it uses, so you should go into the AWS console before running it and create a table with the name "hummingbird-todos" in the eu-west-1 region, with primary key set to "id" and type string.

 This example comes with a [PAW](https://paw.cloud/) file you can use to test the various endpoints.